dwyl/book/README.md

-[_**I**_](https://github.com/nelsonic) started writing tutorials on Test Driven Development (TDD) out of ***frustration*** when (_some individuals in_) my *then* team *complained* that "_testing is 'hard' and takes too long..._".
+[_**I**_](https://github.com/nelsonic) started writing tutorials on Test Driven Development (TDD) out of ***frustration*** when (_some individuals in_) my *then* team *complained* that "_testing/TDD is 'hard' and takes too long..._".
-It seemed *logical* to publish the tutorials as step-by-step guides on GitHub (_as opposed to a company wiki or Google Docs which I had done before..._) so that others could benefit from the learning and submit ideas for improvement or requests for more detail via [questions (issues)](https://github.com/dwyl/the-book/issues), _updates_ or _corrections_ (_e.g. updating a link or fixing a typo!_) in the form of GitHub Pull Requests.
+It seemed *logical* to publish the tutorials as step-by-step guides on GitHub (_as opposed to a company wiki or Google Docs which I had done before..._) so that complete strangers could benefit from the learning and submit ideas for improvement or requests for more detail via [questions (issues)](https://github.com/dwyl/the-book/issues), _updates_ or _corrections_ (_e.g. updating a link or fixing a typo!_) in the form of GitHub Pull Requests.

-A few (*hundred*) GitHub stars (_and encouraging feedback messages_) later, we created a GitHub _Community_ (_Organisation_) dedicated to curating coding
+A few (*hundred*) GitHub stars (_and encouraging feedback messages_) later, we created a GitHub [_Community_](https://github.com/dwyl) (_Organisation_) dedicated to curating coding
 tutorials: https://github.com/dwyl (_which now has **many active members**_)
 and _collaboratively building useful tools using code_ which _any_ organisation/school/buisness can use ***free of charge***!